PriyabrataNaskar/Pigeon-News-App/README.md

 # Pigeon-News-App
 Pigeon - Multi-Module News App, built with MVI, Clean Architecture, Kotlin❣️

-## Getting Started

-To get started with this project, you'll need to clone the repository and open it in Android Studio.
-From there, you can start exploring the code and making changes as needed.

-## Usage

-This project can be used as a template for other developers who want to learn Multi-Module with MVI & Clean Architecture.

 ## Features

 - Skim through Top Headlines in a RecyclerView